ibexa/documentation-developer/docs/guide/http_cache.md

 This has several benefits for high traffic installations to reduce load to backend.
 Instead of creating several concurrent requests for the same page to the backend, the following happens when a page has been soft purged:

 - Next request hitting the cache will trigger an asynchronous lookup to a backend
 - If cache is still within grace period, first and subsequent requests for the content is served from cache, and doesn't wait for the asynchronous lookup to finish
-- The backend lookup finishes and refreshes the cache so any subsequent requests gets fresh cache
+- The backend lookup finishes and refreshes the cache so any subsequent requests gets a fresh cache

-By default eZ Platform always "Soft Purges" content on reverse proxies that support it (Varnish and Fastly), with the following logic in the out-of-the-box VCL:
+By default, eZ Platform always "Soft Purges" content on reverse proxies that support it (Varnish and Fastly), with the following logic in the out-of-the-box VCL:

 - Cache is within grace
 - Either server is not responding, or request comes without session cookie (anonymous user)

 Serving grace is not always allowed by default because:

 - It is a safe default.
 Even if just for anonymous, stale cache can easily confuse your team during acceptance testing.
 - It means REST API, which is used by Admin UI, would serve stales data, breaking the UI.